wotoryze/bash-ytdlp/README.md

 <h1>English</h1>

 <h2>Description</h2>
-This is a simple script that simplifies working with yt-dlp and makes it more comfortable. <br>
+This is a simple bash script that simplifies working with yt-dlp and makes it more comfortable. <br>
 Its main goal: to make it easier to download videos in a specific resolution.

 <h2>Requirements</h2>